The IAS Visa Wizard is the easy way to find the correct visa for you

 One of our dedicated immigration lawyers will meet with you to determine your eligibility for an Adult Dependent Visa.
 We will also perform a thorough check to make sure all your documents are sufficient for your application and liaise with the Home Office.

 As well as this, your lawyer will write a Letter of Representation to accompany your application.
 This letter acts in support of your case and makes reference to any current immigration laws or cases which support yours.
-Get in touch with IAS today, to see if you are eligible for an Adult Dependent Visa UK.
+Get in touch with IAS today on 0333 363 8577 or make an enquiry online to see if you are eligible for an Adult Dependent Visa UK.

 Please see our FAQs below for more information on UK parent visas.